-When it comes to free antivirus for Windows computer, your friends will mostly recommend you either Avast Free Antivirus 2017, AVG AntiVirus FREE 2017, or Avira Free Antivirus 2017.
+When it comes to free antivirus for Windows computer, your friends will mostly recommend you either Avast Free Antivirus 2018, AVG AntiVirus FREE 2018, or Avira Free Antivirus 2018.
 But which one of them is the best?
 All are completely for free and offers plenty of advanced features.
-We’ll take a look in details on Avast and AVG.
+We’ll take a look at details on Avast and AVG.

 Feature Comparison Table – Does AVG Offer More Than Avast?

 Both Avast and AVG are offering a solid protection against viruses, spyware, malware, rootkits and even ransomware which is a big topic now.
 Plus you will be secured while browsing online, chatting on Facebook, or watching videos on YouTube.
-Also they will protect and scan your incoming and outgoing e-mails, if you are using e-mail client like Outlook or Thunderbird.
-If you’re a gamer, you can relax – both antivirus solutions offers smart gaming mode and keep themselves silent.
+Also, they will protect and scan your incoming and outgoing e-mails if you are using an e-mail client like Outlook or Thunderbird.
+If you’re a gamer, you can relax – both antivirus solutions offer smart gaming mode and keep themselves silent.

 Free Antivirus 2018